benber86/retropgf_grants/titanoboa-800.md

 #### Short Bio

-Titanoboa is a Vyper interpreter offering features such as step-by-step debugging, gas profiling, pretty tracebacks, Jupyter notebook integration and blazingly fast speeds thanks to its highly optimized backend.
-Titanoboa allows Vyper developers to quickly prototype as well as thoroughly test their smart contracts.
+Titanoboa is a Vyper interpreter offering advanced and fast testing capacities.

 ## Impact statement

 #### Describe your contribution(s) to Optimism
 _Please share the contributions you wish to receive RetroPGF for._

-Titanoboa (boa) is an advanced toolkit for Vyper developers, offering rapid testing, prototyping, and features beyond Solidity frameworks.
-It enables comprehensive tests on smart contracts, including coverage reports, EVM state patching, and integration with pytest.
-Boa's opcode patching is crucial for testing across various EVM versions.
-Its highly optimized backend boosts testing speed, exemplified by Curve Finance reducing its test suite runtime to under a minute, thanks to Boa's embedded EVM eliminating slow RPC calls.
-Additionally, Boa's integration with Jupyter facilitates collaborative prototyping and complex transaction crafting.
-It's proven essential for Vyper developers on Optimism and Mainnet, enhancing network growth and security.
+Titanoboa makes it possible to run comprehensive and granular tests on a smart contract suite.
+Besides coverage reports, print statements, a fork mode, time travel, EVM state patching, Titanoboa offers advanced testing features such automated fuzzing strategies and custom precompiles.
+Opcode patching also enables testing new EVM opcodes to test contracts on different versions of the EVM, such as Mainnet vs Optimism.

+Titanoboa's highly optimized backend can reduce the time it takes to run a test suite from several hours to under a minute.
+Boa does so by replacing slow external RPC calls with an embedded EVM running contracts directly as Python.

+Integration with Jupyter means that one can spin up a notebook on Google Collab and start collaborating and prototyping their smart contract idea.

 ##### Contribution links